Amazon's Wondery podcast unit trims jobs

-Amazon purchased the company in 2020 for a reported $300 million and last year signed a 3-year $100 million deal for rights to "New Heights with Jason and Travis Kelce," a podcast featuring the brothers of National Football League fame.
+Amazon purchased Wondery in 2020 for a reported $300 million and last year signed a three-year $100 million deal for rights to "New Heights with Jason and Travis Kelce," a podcast featuring the brothers of National Football League fame.

 "We regularly review our team structures to ensure we're best set up to serve customers," said Amazon spokesperson Alice Zou.
 "Following a recent review, we've identified a small number of roles in the Wondery organization that are no longer required."

-A person familiar with the matter who spoke to Reuters on condition of anonymity said both the content and advertising teams were affected and that it appeared to involve "dozens and dozens" of workers.
-Zou said the number was lower without providing details.
+A person familiar with the matter who spoke to Reuters on condition of anonymity said both the content and advertising teams were affected, and it appeared to involve "dozens and dozens" of workers.
+Zou said the number was lower, without providing details.

+Amazon has not publicly disclosed the size of its Wondery workforce.
+A spokesperson did not respond to a request for that detail.

+Wondery earlier this month shuttered its operations in Brazil and Mexico.
+Among those impacted were Sarah Barrett, the head of Mexico podcast content, who published a LinkedIn post addressing her firing.

 Wondery was founded in 2016 and has produced several podcasts that were adapted for streaming television, such as "The Shrink Next Door."